saperio/lightflow/README.md

 ### Differences from Promise
 - Simpler API.
 - When you run asynchronous functions with callbacks, you should not care about promisification.
 Simply use them in your flow.
-- Lightflow is not for one-time execution.
-Once you described it, you can start, stop, restart or even loop it.
+- Lightflow is not for one-time execution thing.
+Once you described it, you can start, stop and restart it many times.

 ## Installation
 ### Browser